Njorogetracy/find-the-origin/README.md

 I would like to add the following updates in the future:

 1. Database to store scores for the played game
-2. Different levels of playing the game with options where user can pick which level they want
+2. Different levels of difficulty while playing the game with options where user can pick which level they want
+3. A function to enable the user to only pick one answer per question

 ## Version Control

 Version control has been maintained using Git.
 The code written for this website has been updated via regular commits to Github.
-These serve as a record of development and changes to the varying pages of html and css.
+These serve as a record of development and changes to the varying pages of html, css and javascript.

 View commit history [here](https://github.com/Njorogetracy/find-the-origin/commits/main)